Tisza Party: Grassroots support

-Following the European parliament result, Tisza began to build up a membership and a local base, as the party had not had much success prior to Magyar's involvement.
-In order to build up a base across the country and be able to effectively contest more rural constituencies in the 2026 Hungarian election, the party set up 'Tisza islands', a network of local supporters and potential candidates.
-As of January 2025, analysis of social media suggested that there were 208 'islands', with over 20,000 members in total.
+Following the European Parliament result, Tisza began to build up a membership and a local base, as the party had not had much success prior to Magyar's involvement.
+In order to build up a base across the country and be able to effectively contest more rural constituencies in the 2026 Hungarian election, the party set up "Tisza Islands" (Tisza Sziget), a network of local supporters and potential candidates.
+As of January 2025, analysis of social media suggested that there were 208 "islands", with over 20,000 members in total.
 Moreover, Magyar conducted press stunts such as walking across the country with supporters.

-In July 2025, Tisza launched 'Tiszta Hang', which the party said was a newspaper that would be delivered by volunteers in an attempt to reach rural voters.
+In July 2024, Magyar assumed the leadership of the party from founder Attila Szabó, who was instead given the title of honorary president.
+In July 2025, Tisza launched Tiszta Hang (meaning "Clear Voice"), which the party said was a newspaper that would be delivered by volunteers in an attempt to reach rural voters.
 The first copies, of which they printed almost one million, were delivered from the 8–10th August.
 After reading the first copy, 444.hu claimed that Tiszta Hang was more of a programme booklet than a newspaper.

-'Voice of the nation'
+"Voice of the nation"

-In March 2025, Magyar announced that he would launch an informal 'referendum' questionnaire, asking people 13 (12+1) questions.
+In March 2025, Magyar announced that he would launch an informal referendum questionnaire, asking people 13 questions.
 The questionnaire could be filled out online or in person, and would inform the party's policy.
 There were 1,137,266 responses to the questionnaire.
 Most questions saw over 90% of respondents vote in favour, though the final (+1) question on Ukraine's position in the EU was more contested, with 58% in favour.
 The full results are as follows: